 My name is Paolo Passeri, and I was born 48 years ago in Senigallia, a charming town on the Adriatic coast (County of Le Marche) known for its Velvet Beach.
 After graduating in (astro)physics from the University of Milan, I moved to Rome and began to cut my teeth on networks and security in Matisse SPA and later in Telindus.

 I have been working steadily on computer security industry for more than 15 years.
-Currently I am a Solutions Architect at Netskope.
+Currently I am a Cyber Intelligence Principal t at Netskope.

 After a youth spent fiddling with a ZX Spectrum (16K), the real attraction for networking (and later for security) would break out after many years, in a completely random manner, when I was studying black holes (we were talking about attraction, weren’t we?) at CNR (National Research Council) of Milan.
 With great surprise I discovered to be more attracted by the animated S of the Mosaic browser, used without any knowledge to browse the catalogs of the Hubble telescope, rather than by black holes and neutron stars that I should have studied.